voc/voctomix/README-TRANSITIONS.md

 ```
 `transition` is added to at all position in the table where it matches.
 `frames` is the number of frames the (re-)calculated transition shall last.
-When `overwrite` is `False` exisiting transitions will not be overwritten.
+When `overwrite` is `False` existing transitions will not be overwritten.

 #### Transitions.find()
 Fetch a transition whose beginning and ending is matching the given composites.